-A summary of the basic amendments to the Act governing insurance contributions for social security and the
+A summary of the basic amendments to the Act governing insurance contributions for social security and the contributions to the state employment policy which come into effect as of 1st January 2009 or later

 - Act no. 189/2006 Coll. which changes some Acts in association with the adoption of the Sickness Insurance Act - Act no. 261/2007 Coll. governing the stabilisation of the public budgets - Act no. 305/2008 Coll. which changes Sickness Insurance Act no. 187/2006 Coll., as amended, and some other Acts with the draft amendment for Act no. 187/2006 Coll. governing sickness insurance, as amended. - Act no. 2/2009 Coll. which changes Act no. 586/1992 Coll. governing income taxation, as amended